Sexual slavery: Americas

 In 2000 Congress created the Victims of Trafficking and Violence Protection Act with tougher punishments for sex traffickers.
 It provides for the possibility for former sex slaves to obtain a T-1 visa.
 To obtain the visa women must, "prove they were enslaved by 'force, fraud or coercion'."
 The visa allows former victims of sex trafficking to stay in the United States for 3 years and then apply for a green card.

+There is also the particular form of sexual trafficking V-coding.
+This practice involves the placing of incarcerated transgender women in prison cells with violent male prisoners.
+In addition, prison staff sometimes coerce the V-coded "wife" into furthering their sexual role with their "husband" by offering toiletries or medical favors—e.g. giving a "wife" gloves to be used as a condom.

 The Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) has been suspected of trafficking girls across state lines, as well as across the US–Canada and US–Mexico borders, for the purpose of sometimes involuntary plural marriage and sexual abuse.
 The FLDS is suspected by the Royal Canadian Mounted Police of having trafficked more than 30 under-age girls from Canada to the United States between the late 1990s and 2006 to be entered into polygamous marriages.
 RCMP spokesman Dan Moskaluk said of the FLDS's activities: "In essence, it's human trafficking in connection with illicit sexual activity."
 According to the Vancouver Sun, it's unclear whether or not Canada's anti-human trafficking statute can be effectively applied against the FLDS's pre-2005 activities, because the statute may not be able to be applied retroactively.
 An earlier three-year-long investigation by local authorities in British Columbia into allegations of sexual abuse, human trafficking, and forced marriages by the FLDS resulted in no charges, but did result in legislative change.
 Former FLDS members have also alleged that children belonging to the sect were forced to perform sexual acts as children upon older men while being unable to leave.
 This has been described by numerous former members as sexual slavery, and was reported as such by the Sydney Morning Herald.
 One former resident of Yearning for Zion, Kathleen Mackert, stated: "I was required to perform oral sex on my father when I was seven, and it escalated from there."